BenOvermyer/benovermyer.com/content/kb/books.md

 5. _Kill It With Fire_ by Marianne Bellotti
 6. _The Shadow Rising_ by Robert Jordan
 7. _Sid Meier's Memoir!_ by Sid Meier
+8. _The Fires of Heaven_ by Robert Jordan

 ## 2021